This post was updated on October 11, 2015 to reflect information from Wingstop’s 2015 FDD (Item 7).

 - Some of these security deposits will be refundable depending on your agreement with the landlord or the utility and other companies.

-- The architectural/engineering consultant’s fee portion represents the cost of plans and specifications if, as currently required, you use Wingstop’s approved architectural and engineering consultant.
+- The architectural/engineering consultant’s fee portion represents the cost of plans and specifications when using Wingstop’s approved architectural and engineering consultants.

-- The high-range charge will apply if the agency from which you obtain your building permit requires complete mechanical/electrical/structural drawings for the Restaurant.
+- The high-range charge will apply if the agency from which you obtain your building permit requires additional engineering for the Restaurant.

 - Professional fees are for attorneys, accountants, or other professionals from whom you seek advice.